Berkeley Tree Accident Lawyer

-- It is especially difficult for drivers to see at intersections with overgrown trees and foliage, which can lead to an accident.
-Traffic collisions and accidents involving pedestrians, motorcycle riders and bicyclists can be caused by blocked intersection views.
+- It is challenging for drivers to see intersections with overgrown trees and foliage, which can lead to an accident.
+Traffic collisions and accidents involving pedestrians, motorcycle riders, and bicyclists can be caused by blocked intersection views.

-- Tree trimmers can suffer fatal or serious injuries when they fall.
-An employer may be held responsible if they fail to take adequate safety precautions.
+- Tree trimmers can suffer severe or fatal injuries when they fall.
+Employers may be held responsible if they fail to take adequate safety precautions.

 A falling tree or branch can result in devastating injuries and fatalities.
-Injury severity is linked to factors such as the force, weight and height of a tree or limb.
-These accidents are most commonly associated with trauma such as:
+Injury severity is linked to a tree or limb's force, weight, and height.
+These accidents are most commonly associated with trauma, such as: